slacker2/departure-times/README.md

 Moving Forward
 ---------------
 If I were to spend more time on this project, here are a few directions I would go with it:
-* The geolocation doesn't seem to work as well as I had hoped, so I'd probably defer to using another geolocation service, like Google's API.
+* The IP geolocation doesn't seem to work as well as I had hoped, so I'd probably defer to using another geolocation service, like Google's API.
 * Add a few more freely available APIs to add more data for predictions.
 * Add in scheduled departure times; to display in lieu of unavailable predictions or in addition to the predictions.
 * Figure out how to allow a user to just click somewhere on the map, and predict departure times near that location.